raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 ![Animation of the Astro Pi computers being taken apart.](images/AstroPi2-animation.gif)

-With an understanding of what the available sensors on the Astro Pis can do, think creatively about how to use them to design an original scientific experiment.
-To collect data that captures interesting, dynamic environmental changes in orbit, you should focus your experiment on sensors like the **camera, gyroscope, magnetometer, accelerometer, or light/colour sensors**.
-Basic environmental metrics like **temperature and humidity** remain relatively constant inside the ISS cabin, and the **PIR movement sensor** only measures crew activity near the computer, so these sensors are not recommended for a standalone space investigation.
+To collect data that captures interesting, dynamic environmental changes in orbit, you should focus your program on sensors like the **camera, gyroscope, magnetometer, accelerometer, or light/colour sensors**.
+Basic environmental metrics like **temperature and humidity** remain relatively constant inside the ISS cabin, and the **PIR movement sensor** only measures crew activity near the Astro Pi, so we advise that these sensors are not the focus of your program.

 --- task ---

-Come up with several unique scientific questions or data-logging concepts you could explore using the Astro Pi hardware (such as mapping geographical features with the camera, or analyzing variations in Earth's magnetic fields).
+Come up with several ideas or data-logging concepts you could explore using the Astro Pi hardware (such as mapping geographical features with the camera, or analyzing variations in Earth's magnetic fields).
 Be creative, and try to think outside the box.

 Remember that **no astronaut interaction is permitted**; your program must run completely autonomously from start to finish.
 It cannot rely on joystick inputs or button presses.
-Once you have a few options, discuss them as a team and choose the experiment concept you want to develop.
+Once you have a few options, discuss them as a team and choose concept you want to develop.

 --- /task ---